 Ras Labs makes electroactive polymers that are shape-morphing, impact attenuating, and have pressure sensing capabilities to address pain points in multiple applications.
 Unlike most electroactive polymers that operate in the kV range, our materials contract and expand at low voltages.
 Our polymers can withstand extreme temperatures, 2 to 4 Kelvin, as cold as it is in outer space, to 135°C, well above the boiling point of water, and certain formulations resist radiation at levels that are lethal for humans.

-Due to limb changes throughout the course of the day, amputees face discomfort and painful slippage because prosthetic devices are static.
-To solve this problem, Ras Labs is developing prosthetic pads to be incorporated into prosthetic liners or sockets to maintain comfort and fit so amputees can go about their day more comfortably.
+Due to limb changes throughout the course of the day, amputees face painful slippage that can lead to skin and tissue breakdown and other issues because prosthetic devices are static.
+To solve this problem, Ras Labs is developing prosthetic pads to be incorporated into prosthetic liners or sockets to maintain fit so amputees can go about their day.

 Our electroactive polymers convert energy directly into motion without the need for belts, pulleys, gears or motors.
 As a result, our materials will simplify product design and increase reliability by minimizing the number of parts that can break down in a device.
 Ras Labs' material can also sense pressure, and we are developing sensor systems using our polymers.
 Our long-term vision in robotics is to mimic hand-like grasp.